Hello and welcome to the Women in Rail West Midlands Regional Group!

 Lorraine Warner, Engineering Manager (Rail), WSP

-Lorraine has been a committee member of the Women in Rail West Midlands region from the beginning in 2016.
-She is passionate about encouraging women to both join and remain in the rail industry.
+Lorraine has been a committee member of Women in Rail West Midlands Region from the beginning in 2016.
+She is passionate about encouraging women to join the rail industry and also retaining women within the industry.

-Lorraine is an experienced Engineer with 24 years experience in the rail industry.
-She has an extensive grounding in signalling design which supports the multidisciplinary engineering management she has undertaken for both client and contractor.
-Her key skills are in the co-ordination and assurance of multidisciplinary rail design schemes and promoting collaboration in order to meet project milestones.
+Lorraine is an experienced Engineer with 25 years in the rail industry.
+She has an extensive grounding in signalling which supports the multidisciplinary engineering management she currently undertakes for both client and contractor.
+Her key skills are in the co-ordination and assurance of multidisciplinary rail schemes, promoting collaboration in order to meet project milestones.